Cycling at university - top tips from student cyclists

 - Have fun!
 Cycling should be fun and should make you feel good.
 When it's tipping it down with rain, it's no fun - on such days, leave the bike at home.

-Student membership of CTC is only £16 a year and gives you Third Party insurance, legal claims advice, access to all our touring and technical information, a bi-monthly magazine and much more.
+Student membership of Cycling UK is only £16 a year and gives you Third Party insurance, legal claims advice, access to all our touring and technical information, a bi-monthly magazine and much more.
 It also supports all our campaigning, outreach and charitable work aimed at making cycling accessible to all.
 Ring our Membership Team on 0844 735 8451 or join online today.